btzr-io/jelly-beats/README.md

 A Decentralized music streaming platform.

+## The lbry protocol

+[LBRY](https://github.com/lbryio/lbry) is an open-source protocol providing distribution, discovery, and purchase of digital content via a decentralized network.
+We use this protocol to discover and stream music and other audio files such as podcasts.

 ## Dependencies required

 In order to run this app you need to install all these dependencies: